Open-Gateway API V0

 - If no

-is provided in the body, the API will respond withHTTP 400 INVALID_ARGUMENT
+phoneNumberis provided in the body, the API will respond withHTTP 400 INVALID_ARGUMENT. - If the

-is provided in the body, the API will return in the response the information of thephoneNumber
+phoneNumberis provided in the body, the API will return in the response the information of thephoneNumberprovided in the body.

 Resources and Operations overview